MaibornWolff/SecObserve/docs/usage/branches.md

 ![Branches in the product](../assets/images/screenshot_product_default_branch.png)

-When the repository default branch is set, the Observations tab shows a button to show all open observations for the default branch.
+The Observations tab shows a button to show all open observations for the default branch.

 ![Observations default branch button](../assets/images/screenshot_observations_default_branch.png)